-The best known legal tool involved in offshore planning is the offshore asset protection trust which otherwise resembles a typical U.S. trust.
+The favorite legal tool involved in offshore planning is the offshore asset protection trust which otherwise resembles a typical U.S. trust.
 The offshore trust is a “self-settled trust” where the settlor and the beneficiary are one and the same.
-In an offshore asset protection trust, the trustee is nominated by the settlor and the trustee is either an individual who is not a U.S. citizen or a trust company with no U.S. office or affiliation.
-Most often, an offshore asset protection trust will have additional people serving as trust advisers or trust protectors.
-These individuals are not under the settlor’s control and have powers in the administration and protection of the trust and its assets while having no beneficial interest in trust property.
+In an offshore asset protection trust, the trustee is nominated by the settlor and the trustee is either an individual who is not a U.S. citizen or a trust company with no U.S. offices or affiliation.
+Most often, an offshore asset protection trust will have additional people serving as trust advisors or trust protectors.
+These are individuals not under the settlor’s control who have powers in the administration and protection of the trust and its assets but who have no beneficial interest in trust property.

-Much discussion of offshore trusts has focused on choice of foreign jurisdiction.
-In that regard, the Cook Islands is generally accepted as providing the best legal protection.
 As a practical matter, the most important decision in forming an offshore trust is the selection of a trustee.
 The offshore trustee can be a bank or a lawyer in another country.
-The trust plan works best where the trustee is professional, reliable, and most importantly willing to defend the offshore trust against attacks initiated by creditor attorneys.
+The trust plan works best where the trustee is professional, reliable, and most importantly, willing to defend the offshore trust against attacks initiated by creditor attorneys.

-Offshore asset protection trusts are not designed to reduce or avoid U.S. income tax.
+Offshore asset protection trusts are not designed to hide assets from creditors nor to reduce income tax liability.